Before we get started into what is THE BEST GLUTEN FREE CAKE RECIPE … ever, let me just tell you that I know cake.

 I have developed a great gluten free pound cake recipe, gluten free angel food cake recipe, gluten free lemon cake recipe, gluten free s’mores cake recipe, gluten free pineapple upside down cake recipe, gluten free black bottom cupcakes recipe, gluten free King cake recipe, gluten free red velvet cake recipe, Chocolate Beer Cake recipe … so many more gluten free cake and cupcake recipes that I’m getting tired of typing recipes ….
 You get the idea.

-Oh, and I have a great gluten free yellow/white cake recipe, too, but I wanted one that was lighter and frankly, required fewer odd ingredients.
+Oh, and I have a great gluten free yellow/white cake recipe that I have always used for gluten free birthday cakes and gluten free wedding cakes, but I wanted one that was lighter and frankly, required fewer odd ingredients.

 So I worked and worked, taste-tested and taste-tested (I’m wiping my brow over here), until I was sure that this was IT!

-So please don’t email me or leave a comment that the recipe didn’t turn out as pictured or as described if you use another blend.
+So please don’t email me or leave a comment that the recipe didn’t turn out as pictured or as described if you use another gluten free flour blend.
 Gluten free flour blends are ALL quite different; even if you think the ingredients look similar or even the same.

 That’s right, the INGREDIENTS matter and the DIRECTIONS matter!
 So take a moment to gather the ingredients I recommend and take a moment to read the directions and follow them.
 You will be rewarded with … the Best Gluten Free Cake!
 It’s worth it!

 And if you’re going to make layer upon layer of these delicious cakes (which I highly recommend), you’re going to need a super tall cake safe.
 I love mine, pictured above, because it also collapses to save space!
 (Click here for the gluten-free sprinkles I used)